Reasons to breastfeed

 • Breastmilk adapts to meet your baby’s needs.

-Formula milk is the best alternative to breastmilk if you choose or need to bottle feed.
-It’s usually made from cow’s milk which can’t be digested by babies so the milk has to be altered first.
-Other ingredients such as soy protein and fish oils are added for extra nutrition.
-NHS.uk has a guide to making up formula milk safely and there are some more tips below.
+Formula milk is the best alternative to breastmilk if a mum chooses to, or needs to, bottle-feed.
+Formula milk is usually made from cow’s milk.
+Regular cow’s milk can’t be digested by babies so the milk has to be altered first.
+Other ingredients such as soy protein and fish oils are added for nutrition.
+Visit Kent Baby for more information on bottle-feeding and how to access support from your local health visiting team if you have any questions about feeding your little one.

 • ‘First infant formula’ is the only formula suitable from birth.
 You can continue to give this to your baby up to one year before moving on to normal cow’s milk.